Dark skies and stargazing - our galactic guide

 Space (man) centres

 Galloway Forest Park was the first Dark Sky Park in the UK, awarded in 2009.
-The car parks at the Red Deer Range, Clatteringshaws Visitor Centre and Loch Doon West are among the park’s best stargazing spots; full list here.
+The car parks at the Red Deer Range, Clatteringshaws Visitor Centre and Loch Doon West are among the best Galloway stargazing spots.

-While not a Dark Sky Park, Exmoor is nevertheless an International Dark Sky Reserve (do keep up), and was the first to be given this status in Europe.
-The park peeps have put together a handy guide to dark sky seeking in the park (we particularly like the Star Wars designed page) – pick it up in any of the park visitor centres or download it here.
+While not a Dark Sky Park , Exmoor is nevertheless an International Dark Sky Reserve (do keep up), and was the first to be given this status in Europe.
+The park peeps have put together a handy guide to dark sky seeking in the park (we particularly like the Star Wars designed page) – pick it up in any of the park visitor centres or download it from here .

-There are 71 Dark Sky Discovery Sites in the UK – with 18 added this year alone including Fort Victoria Country Park on the Isle of Wight and Cow Green Reservoir in Cumbria.
-Dark sky sites are grouped by location, as well as by where you can see the Orion constellation and the Milky Way.
+The UK has dozens of Dark Sky Discovery Sites – with 18 added last year alone including Fort Victoria Country Park on the Isle of Wight and Cow Green Reservoir in Cumbria , and with several more due to be announced in 2015.
+Dark sky sites are grouped by location , as well as by where you can see the Orion constellation and the Milky Way.
 Got a dark sky spot you’d like to see on the list?
-Nominate it here.
+Nominate it here .

 GoSkyWatch app for iPad (free)